-As promised, today I am sharing with you how I made our very own scratch-it’s to reveal the gender of our baby to our closest family and friends at our gender reveal party.
-I had seen many DIY scratch-its floating around Pinterest, especially around Valentines day or as an anniversary present, but didn’t see many to reveal the gender.
+As promised, today I am sharing with you how I made our very own gender reveal scratch off to reveal the gender of our baby to our closest family and friends at our gender reveal party.
+I had seen many DIY scratch-its floating around Pinterest, especially around Valentines day or as an anniversary present, but didn’t see any to reveal the gender.
 So I decided to just wing it and ended up loving how they turned out!

 - Clear contact paper (I found a huge roll at Dollar Tree)